June’s Book Club: ‘The Wisdom of Your Body’ by Hillary L. McBride PhD

 healing curing type 1 diabetes naturally

-Feeling “stuck” in my Type 1 Diabetes healing journey, I reflect on its complexity, possibly linked to ADHD traits and deeper uncertainties.
-I explore the significance of acknowledging this state, perceiving it as a reflection of internal struggles.
-Drawing insights from Britt Frank’s book, I recognize the anxiety associated with remaining stuck and the comfort it provides.
-However, I also confront its limitations in inhibiting personal growth and self-discovery.
-Despite the sadness it evokes, I commit to honoring this phase while seeking authentic progress.
+Summary: Feeling “stuck” in her Type 1 Diabetes healing journey, the author reflects on its complexity, possibly linked to ADHD traits and deeper uncertainties.
+She explores the significance of acknowledging this state, perceiving it as a reflection of internal struggles.
+Drawing insights from Britt Frank’s book, the author recognises the anxiety associated with remaining stuck and yet the comfort it provides.
+However, she also confronts its limitations in inhibiting personal growth and self-discovery.

 Stuckness!
 Is that a word??
 I’m guessing it isn’t but it certainly feels like the right word for me right now.
 I suspect that this is partly an ADHD thing (task overwhelm, difficulty prioritising and so on) but there’s something else to it too.
 Healing Type 1 Diabetes feels like such a massive task that I sometimes wonder if I’m doing the right thing at all (in terms of actually being successful at healing).